Thoughts on ... The comfort in a harness

 SETTINGS

-The main settings on the harnesses are as follows:
+The main adjustments on harnesses as follows:

 Back adjustment: allows you to find a sitting or lying position.
 Each position will have a different influence on comfort, and we'll look at this in more detail later.